cloud-copilot/iam-policy/README.md

 There is similar support for condition values, principals, and resources.

-## Mutually Exclusive Policy Elements
+## Mutually Exclusive or Optional Policy Elements

 In IAM policies there are some elements that are mutually exclusive.
 For example, you can't have a `Principal` and a `NotPrincipal` in the same statement.
+Some elements are completely optional.
 We leverage the Typescript type system to make sure you only access data that is confirmed to exist in the policy.

 ```typescript
 import{ loadPolicy } from '@cloud-copilot/iam-policy'